Reasons to Work in a State Capital City

-People in front-line positions make more than front-line personnel in field offices.
+Almost all state agencies are headquartered in the state capital, and individuals who work there tend to make the most money.
+People in front-line positions at headquarters earn more than front-line personnel in field offices.
 This happens for several reasons.

-- Central office managers seek to balance consistency with flexibility.
-Field managers need to have the freedom to address individual situations that come to them, but there needs to be some consistency among the levels of service citizens receive in different parts of the state.
-A field manager’s authority is limited to a defined geographic area.
+- Central office managers strive to balance consistency with flexibility.
+Field managers must have the freedom to address individual situations that come to them, but there should be some consistency among the levels of service that citizens receive in different parts of the state.
+A field manager’s authority is typically limited to a defined geographic area.

-More Job Opportunities within State Government
+More Job Opportunities

 Being Close to the Political Action